Damoblinkz2/hng-frontend-task-0/README.md

 - **Skills Section**: Lists key skills with icons (React, Node.js, MongoDB, Express.js, Git/GitHub).
 - **Tabbed Content**: Interactive tabs for Hobbies and Dislikes.
 - **Social Links**: Links to Instagram, LinkedIn, and GitHub with icons.
+- **About Page**: Detailed bio, goals, areas of low confidence, and personal notes.
+- **Contact Page**: Contact form for inquiries and email information.
 - **Responsive Design**: Adapts to different screen sizes using CSS Grid.
 - **Animations**: Smooth transitions and hover effects on elements.